Flank/flank/docs/flank_mixpanel_metrics.md

 ## Flank Version [flank_version]

-By this event's we can check how frequently users upgrade the Flank version.
+By these event's we can check how frequently users upgrade the Flank version.

 Fields: